kaancolak/autoware.universe/perception/autoware_compare_map_segmentation/README.md

 The Lanelet Elevation Filter filters point clouds based on lanelet elevation information.
 It creates a grid-based elevation map from lanelet data and filters out points that deviate significantly from the expected road surface height.
 This filter is useful for removing floating objects, overpass structures, and other non-road elements that should not be considered for ground-level navigation.

 The filter processes lanelet maps to extract elevation information at regular grid intervals and uses this information to validate incoming point cloud data.
 Points that are too far above or below the expected lanelet surface elevation are filtered out.

+If incoming point cloud frame differs from target_frame, points will be  transformed to target_frame before elevation check.

 ## Inputs / Outputs